 Note that at present this is planned as a face-to-face event, but obviously the pandemic context does not allow for any guarantees.

-More information and booking when it opens on the Dhanakosa web site here.
-And please do email us at Wolf at the Door with any queries or for more information.
+More information and booking on the Dhanakosa web site here.
+Please note this retreat is already full - but it's well worth phoning Dhanakosa to go on the waiting list.
+Please do email us at Wolf at the Door with any queries or for more information.

 If you'd like us to run a workshop at your Buddhist centre or retreat centre, or anywhere near you, please get in touch with us.